RadarFuseNet: Complex-Valued Cross-Attention Fusion of Time-Frequency IQ Radar Features for Robust Classification: Methodology

 With its 20$\times$20 L-shaped antenna configuration, the radar sensor provides a 400-channel sample $\boldsymbol{s}$ per measurement, with each channel sampled at 100 time points.
 The dimensions of $\boldsymbol{s}$ are shown in Eq. \ref{s}.
-Each sample contains a single FMCW chirp, as Doppler information is unnecessary due to the static nature of the targets.
+Each sample contains a single FMCW chirp, as Doppler information is not required due to the static nature of the targets.
 Overall, the signal can be represented as a 3D data cube, illustrated in Fig.~\ref{datacube}, along with its respective dimensional interpretation.

 To fuse time- and frequency domain data, spectral and raw IQ versions of the signal are required.
-A 3D fast Fourier transform (FFT) is applied to the signal cube $\boldsymbol{s}$ and provides the range-, azimuth- and elevation spectrum $\boldsymbol{S}$ of the signal.
-This process is formalized in Eq. \ref{fft2}, where $n$ denotes the fast-time dimension and $x$ and $y$ represent the spatial dimensions:
+A 3D fast Fourier transform (FFT) is applied to the signal cube $\boldsymbol{s}$ and provides the range-, azimuth- and elevation spectra $\boldsymbol{S}$ of the signal.
+This process is formalized in Eq. \ref{fft2}, where $n$ denotes the fast time dimension and $x$ and $y$ represent the spatial dimensions:

-$l$, $m$, and $k$ are their corresponding transformed counterparts, representing the range and angle bins in both directions of equal size as $\boldsymbol{s}$.
+$l$, $m$, and $k$ are their corresponding transformed counterparts, representing the range and angle bins in both directions, with the same size as $\boldsymbol{s}$.

 To meet the input requirements of the complex-valued CNN, both signals $\boldsymbol{s}$ and $\boldsymbol{S}$ are reshaped into 2D representations $\boldsymbol{x}$ and $\boldsymbol{X}$ by flattening along the channel dimension, such that